klingtnet/klingtnet.github.io/content/articles/2022-02-19-go-118-with-a-focus-on-generics.md

 replace example.com/foo v1.2.3 => example.com/bar v1.4.5
 ```

-Note that, as for any other `go.*` file, there is a subcommand that must be used to create or edit its contents.
+Note that, as for any other `go.*` file, there is a subcommand that should be used to create or edit its contents.
 In this case the command is `go work`.
 In workspace mode you can easily use development versions of a library for many go modules, without having to write a `replace` directives in each of every `go.mod` files.
-In the example above, that was copied from `go help work`, `./baz` could be a fork of `github.com/strechr/testify` or any other dependency you need to modify locally.
+In the example above, that was copied from `go help work`, `./baz` could be a fork of `github.com/go-redis/redis` or any other dependency you need to modify locally.

 ## Fuzzing

 Regular unit tests use a fixed set of inputs to test a function, this often includes simple success cases and inputs that represent corner cases, e.g. the empty string, `nil` so on and so forth.

 Fuzz testing, or fuzzing, on the other hand generates random inputs to test functions with the goal to trigger bugs.
 You can imagine that the search space, from which random inputs are taken, gets  huge very quickly.
-Hence, fuzz testing implementations often use techniques to reduce the search space, e.g. some form of heuristics like starting with extreme values of an input type, those could be `NaN`, `-/+inf` for a float type or invalid unicode strings.
+Hence, fuzz testing implementations often use techniques to reduce the search space, e.g. instrumenting your code or some form of heuristics like starting with extreme values of an input type, those could be `NaN`, `-/+inf` for a float type or invalid unicode strings.

 Anyways, we don't have to care about the implementation details since the Go team did all the hard work of implementing a fuzzing framework for us and we can just use it.
 A starting point to learn about fuzz testing in Go is the [fuzzing landing page] that also links to the official tutorial.